Why your organization’s smart dimes are worth more than its dumb dollars

-Human nature makes us inherently optimistic and we almost always underestimate the negative impact of a threat.
+Human nature makes us inherently optimistic, and we almost always underestimate the negative impact of a threat.
 When a leader can beat back that instinct with restraint and discipline, their decisions are almost always better.
-Chaos, fear, tumult and anger are breeding grounds for poor decision-making; the best time to make tough decisions is before they are necessary.
+The best time to make tough decisions is before they are necessary.
 Albers’ organizations put in a lot of sweat—trust me—but bled very little.
 This dynamic is a close cousin to the concept in the HBR article.

-Early in my career at Leo Burnett, I developed a perspective on the role of financial resources that was very counter to the management at the time.
+Early in my career at Leo Burnett, I developed a perspective on the role of financial resources that was counter to the management at the time.
 During this period, Leo was the single largest buyer of network media in the world.
-It was said that when Bill Hadlock, then-executive in charge of media planning and buying at Leo Burnett, makes a decision, it’s the difference between network sales executives sending their kids to public versus private school.
-Hadlock moved markets worth billions.
-His mantra, “Dumb dollars beat smart dimes,” used to make the hair on the back of my neck stand up.
-It just sounded lazy to me, but that was before the digitization of a network-based world, ecommerce and social media.
+Bill Hadlock, then-executive in charge of media planning and buying at Leo Burnett, used to say that, “Dumb dollars beat smart dimes”—and it made the hair on the back of my neck stand up.
+It just sounded lazy to me, but that was before the digitization of a network-based world, e-commerce and social media.
 In those days, media dollars were used by our big-spending clients to dominate the airwaves and we were trained to worship at the altar of Share of Voice.
 In those days, our income was typically a function of the size of the budget.
-It was common practice, made little sense to me.
+It was common practice but made little sense to me.

 During my stint at Leo Burnett, I worked with budgets that ranged from a few million dollars to more than $100 million.
 Later, as president of Burger King, I controlled half a billion dollars in global marketing expenditures.

-- TMC permits entrepreneurs to produce what they want to make instead of understanding what customers will buy.
+- Permitting entrepreneurs to produce what they want to make instead of understanding what customers will buy.

-- TMC funds entrepreneurs to operate without finding ways to lower costs.
+- Funding entrepreneurs to operate without finding ways to lower costs.

-- TMC delays or prevents entrepreneurs from building efficient demand chains.
+- Delaying or prevents entrepreneurs from building efficient demand chains.

-- TMC encourages marketing programs based on attributes entrepreneurs value most instead of attributes customers value most.
+- Encouraging marketing programs based on attributes entrepreneurs value most instead of attributes customers value most.

-- TMC focuses attention on satisfying investors instead of satisfying customers
+- Focusing attention on satisfying investors instead of satisfying customers

-- TMC allows firms to muddle along without doing the right things right until eventually they fail or are owned by someone other than the founder.
+- Allowing firms to muddle along without doing the right things right until eventually they fail or are owned by someone other than the founder.

-- TMC allows firms the luxury of burning cash until incinerated by failure.
+- Allowing firms the luxury of burning cash until incinerated by failure.

 I’m not naive to the power that money has as a force in marketing, but no brand is famous because they spend a lot of money.
 In my opinion, smart dimes beat dumb dollars every time.

-This is why design-led enterprises who nurture cultures of ideation and problem-solving run circles around thick-ankled, muscle-bound behemoths for whom throwing money at everything is a default instinct.
+It’s why design-led enterprises that nurture cultures of ideation and problem-solving run circles around thick-ankled, muscle-bound behemoths for whom throwing money at everything is a default instinct.